bailey27/cppcryptfs/INSTALL.md

 You will need the following software to build cppcryptfs:

-git, Microsoft Visual Studio, and Perl
+Microsoft Visual Studio, perl, and git.

 The free Microsoft Visual Studio 2015 Community Edition is recommended